coperope/pravna_informatika/README.md

 ### Prerequisites
 Ensure you have installed/downloaded the following before proceeding further:

-- Python 3.7
+- Python 3.7.10
-- Installed other requirements
+- Installed all the libraries from `requirements.txt`
+- Jupyter lab or similar
 ### Original data
 Original dataset for this project can be found at http://nlp.cs.aueb.gr/software_and_datasets/EURLEX57K/index.html